geekgonecrazy/geekgonecrazy.github.io/content/posts/2023-09-24-fedora-iot-greenboot.md

 This let me start up pi-hole and I went on about my business setting up volumes, moving data around etc.

 As part of it a reboot was finally needed.
 Oops...
-It would boot.. get to login screen and then promptly reboot again.
+It wouldn't boot.. get to login screen and then promptly reboot again.
 I realized this was greenboot.
 I let it go a few times but it never recovered.

 So I finally intervened and modified the boot arguments from grub and added: